changah-song/fluent-fable/frontend/README.md

 ## Done

 Learned So Far: PanResponder/Animated | Modal | Context | CORS (server) | Promise (async) | FastAPI

+- when highlighting word not found in dictionary it keeps saying Loading...✅
+    - modal looks cleaner and some bugs fixed

 - highglighteed word doesn't go away when book is changed, make it reset under specified conditions ✅
 - fixed synchronizing problem using a non-Promise hook from Reader library ✅